lando/lando/docs/config/tomcat.md

 You may need to override our [default tomcat config](https://github.com/lando/lando/tree/master/plugins/lando-services/services/tomcat) with your own.

-If you do this you must use files that exists inside your applicaton and express them relative to your project root as below.
+If you do this, you must use files that exist inside your application and express them relative to your project root as shown below:

 Note that the default files may change based on how you set `ssl`.

 **A hypothetical project**

 Note that you can put your configuration files anywhere inside your application directory.
-We use a `config` directory in the below example but you can call it whatever you want such as `.lando`.
+We use a `config` directory but you can call it whatever you want such as `.lando` in the example below:

 ```bash
 ./